 4. Start using “Monster Shakes”

 Your post-workout shakes are one thing, monster shakes are another.
 Because you’re trying to eat more frequently and pile in calories, “Monster Shakes” can help fill that void.
 A monster shake is loaded with protein, carbs, and fats, and better for in-between meals.
 Go with one scoop of whey (about 100 calories, 25 grams of protein), two tablespoons of natural peanut butter (about 200 calories), one banana (about 100 calories, 27 grams of carbs), one cup of oatmeal (about 100 calories, 25 grams of carbs), 4-6 ounces of unsweetened almond milk (about 30-50 calories), plus water.
 You’re looking at a solid 500+ extra calories. (feel free to add more!)

-How to change the way you train
+How to change the way you train to build muscle

 1. Drop the amount of sets you do